Dexter Press, Inc.

 Greetings from Ohio “The Buckeye State” (Date Unknown)

-Vintage postcard showing a map of Ohio, cities, and landmarks.
+Postcard showing a map of Ohio, cities, and landmarks.

 Alpine-Alpa Cheese Chalet Stores, Hamilton, Ohio (Date Unknown)